Lap Band Revision Surgery Specialist

 Individual cases differ, however, in the hands of an expert surgeon like Dr. Moeinolmolki weight loss can be dramatic.
 For example, patients who undergo gastric sleeve surgery following a previous lap band procedure can lose up to 70% of their excess weight.
 As with bariatric surgery, to ensure permanent weight loss patients must adhere to a healthy diet and exercise program.
 Results vary, but revision surgery is generally effort dependent.
 The harder you work the better results you will achieve.

 Policies differ.
 However, insurance usually covers revision surgery similarly to the original surgery, if the revision surgery is deemed medically necessary.
 If the surgery is not covered we provide special financing through our partner Loan company towards surgery.

 It would be very helpful to have your initial operative report form your original surgery and your basic follow-up notes with your original doctor.
 We typically recommend both an upper gastrointestinal study and an upper endoscopy to make sure your band has not eroded inside your stomach.
 We will also order basic blood work and a Chest X-ray.
-We also require a repeat psychiatric evaluation to make sure anxiety and depression are well controlled and managed.
+A repeat psychiatric evaluation is also necessary to make sure anxiety and depression are under control and well-managed.
 Depression and anxiety can have a deleterious effect on your weight loss journey.

 If you have not lost enough weight after two years following your lap band surgery, you need to see a doctor for reevaluation.
-It is essential to be followed closely.
+It is essential for your doctor to follow you closely.
 Studies show patients who are followed closely by their doctor have the best results.
 Sometimes we are able to revive your lap band weight loss by appropriate adjustment protocol.
-Weight loss medication can also be used effectively to revive the band but it needs to be done under the care of a physician who can adjust your band and make sure there are no other problems related to the band that is hindering your weight loss efforts.
+We can also use weight loss medication effectively to revive the band.
+However, it needs to be done under the care of a physician who can adjust your band and make sure there are no other problems related to the band that is hindering your weight loss efforts.